-In London, more than 11 people take their own life each week.18 Nationally, rates of suicide remain high, with 5,224 people in England and Wales taking their own lives in 2020 (the most recent available data), a decrease on the previous year which the ONS attributes to a reduction in male suicides at the beginning of the pandemic and delays in death registrations as a result of the pandemic.
-Approximately 75% of those who take their own lives are men, and there has been an increase of suicides amongst those below the age of 25, although males and females between the ages of 45 and 49 have continually had the highest age specific death rate of any age group.19 https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/suicide sintheunitedkingdom/2020registrations
+In London, more than 12 people take their own life each week.
+Nationally, rates of suicide remain high, with 5,691 people in England and Wales taking their own lives in 2019 (the most recent available data).
+Approximately 75% of those who take their own lives are men, and there has been an increase of suicides amongst those below the age of 25, with a particular increase amongst young women to an all-time high in 2019.

-There is no published evidence to suggest that there is currently a rise in suicides nationally due to COVID-19 from data sources available.20 However, figures from London Ambulance Service show that crews attended an average of 37 suicides, attempted suicides, or suicidal callouts a day compared to an average of 22 a day
+There is no published evidence to suggest that there is currently a rise in suicides nationally due to COVID-19 from data sources available.
+However, figures from London Ambulance Service show that crews attended an average of 37 suicides, attempted suicides, or suicidal callouts a day compared to an average of 22 a day the year before.
+It is important to recognise that not all call outs of this nature result in suicide but may relate to an increase in suicidality in this period.
+In terms of children and young people, there is some limited data by the National Child Mortality